-Nystatin: An Antifungal Medicine for Candida Infections
+Nystatin: An Antifungal Medication and Candida Infections

-Nystatin: A Useful Medicine
+A Useful Medicine for Yeast Infections

 In most people, candidiasis is unpleasant but not dangerous.
 In people with weakened or suppressed immune systems, such as AIDS patients, organ transplant patients, and people receiving chemotherapy, candidiasis can be serious.